4 Value Driven Reasons Your College or University EH&S Program Needs a Gap Assessment

 Gaps occur in numerous ways — making them even more challenging to identify.
-Many EH&S professionals have been focused on providing pandemic response support for the past year and in some cases traditional health and safety items took the back seat, leaving key compliance areas lagging.
+Many EH&S professionals have been focused on providing pandemic response support and in some cases traditional health and safety items took the back seat, leaving key compliance areas lagging.
 With the return of some level of normalcy, now is a perfect time for institutions to conduct an EH&S gap assessment, reassess priorities and refocus staff and resources based on the new landscape.

 An EH&S gap assessment can help you identify vulnerabilities in your program and ensure that its running in a streamlined manner.
 But let’s back up.
 What is an EH&S program gap assessment?

 What a Gap Assessment Is — and What It’s Not